NeilWJames/email-notice-wp-document-revisions/docs/tags.md

 This text will be included only if one of these emails has previously been sent for the document to the recipient.

-The repeat tag can itself can use additional tags:
+The **repeat** tag can itself can use additional tags :

 ### %num%

-This will be the number of times the document has been previously e-mailed to the recipient.
+This will be the number of times the document has been previously emailed to the recipient.

 ### %last_date%